 What Industries and Labs Use COAs?

 The widespread application of COAs across industries underscores their critical importance in maintaining safety, quality, and compliance.
 These documents are indispensable tools for ensuring consistency and reliability, not only within individual sectors but also throughout global supply chains.
 The ability to demonstrate quality and adherence to regulatory standards through a COA is fundamental to building trust and credibility in any industry.
-For contract and QA/QC labs, this broad application underscores the need for flexibility and precision in COA creation.
+For contract and QC labs, this broad application underscores the need for flexibility and precision in COA creation.

 COAs in Action: Use Cases Across Regulated and Non-Regulated Industries: